MicrosoftDocs/defender-docs/defender-endpoint/tune-performance-defender-antivirus.md

 ##### -TopFiles

-Requests a top-files report and specifies how many top files to output, sorted by Duration.
+Requests a top-files report and specifies how many top files to output, sorted by duration.

 ```yaml
 Type: Int32